TimRoller/Crypto-Portfolio-Analytics/README.md

 Notice the impact on total return from including a portion of DOGE in the portfolio (a difference of over 100% return).

-# 100% Portolio Return with DOGE
+# +185% Portolio Return With DOGE
 ![Summary Table](Summary.png)

-# Summary without DOGE
+# +76% Portfolio Return Without DOGE
 ![Summary Table](nodoge.png)